silentorb/design-and-development/articles/beneath-blockchain.md

 * There has been a tendency with the initial waves of blockchain pioneers to be excited about blockchains at a high level, without realizing that for a blockchain, the sum is not more valuable than its parts—it is valuable *because* of its parts
   * The invidivual parts of a blockchain each have intrinsic value and utility
 * It would be practical for more blockchain projects to take a step back and examine how blockchain principles could be injected into traditional, centralized solutions
-  * Currently there are relatively few software libraries to assist in such an endeavor
+  * Currently there are relatively few software libraries to assist such efforts

 ## Useful Blockchain Technologies